seantsai1105/POP/README.md

 ## Citation

-Our paper will appear at CVPR 2026.
-The BibTeX below is a placeholder and will be updated once the proceedings are available.

 ```bibtex
 @InProceedings{Tsai_2026_CVPR,
     author    = {Tsai, Shiang-Feng and Liao, Yuan-Hong and Jhang, Jin-Cheng and Qiao, Nan and Sun, Min},